 #3 Hemorrhagic Gastroenteritis

-Hemorrhagic Gastroenteritis (HGE), also known as acute hemorrhagic diarrhea syndrome, occurs when a dog begins vomiting and having bloody diarrhea.
+Hemorrhagic Gastroenteritis (HGE), also known as acute hemorrhagic diarrhea syndrome, occurs when vomiting and bloody diarrhea occur in dogs.
 HGE often happens in dogs that otherwise appear healthy, and toy dog breeds, such as Mini Schnauzers, are affected the most.

 The exact cause of HGE has not yet been determined.
 Still, it can be treated with intravenous fluid therapy that supplies the dog with plenty of electrolytes and potassium, as well as antibiotics to counter the potential for a secondary intestinal infection.
 If untreated, a dog will become severely ill and may even die.